ghost-fvtt/foundry-factory/README.md

   - The `getPostInstallationCommands` method returns a list of shell commands to run after the rest of the installation has completed.
 Make sure that they work on both Unix-like systems and Windows.
-- If your preset does not need some of these features, simply return an empty list or object, depending on the method.
+- If your preset does not need some of these features, simply omit the corresponding methods.
+Except for the static methods, all of them are optional.
 - Add your preset to the `presets` constant in `src/presets/presets.ts`.
 - Optionally, create a folder for your preset in the `template` directory, containing any Nunjucks templates you want to render.